pschaus/LINFO1121/source/part6/ex1.rst

-Exercise 6.1.18 (Inginious)
+Exercise 6.1.18 (INGInious)
 """""""""""""""""""""""""""

 A programming exercise on shortest path in an implicit graph:
 `Global Warming Path <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_GlobalWarmingPaths>`_

-Exercise 6.1.19 (Inginious)
+Exercise 6.1.19 (INGInious)
 """""""""""""""""""""""""""

-Revisit your computation of the number of islands but this time using DFS rather than union-find `Global Warming Island <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_GlobalWarming>`_
+Revisit the computation of the number of islands, this time using DFS rather than union-find:
+`Global Warming Island <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_GlobalWarming>`_